alan-feng/ggplot_theme_publication/README.md

 # ggplot-theme-paper
-Custom clean ggplot themes for research publications by setting default base font size at 9pt, base line width at 0.18mm and base font family at "Arial".
+Custom clean ggplot themes for research publications by setting default base font size at 9pt, base line width at 0.18mm and base font family at "Helvatica".

 ## Installation
 ```r